 - Forecast waning or growing interest in product types

 Every part of every machine in every warehouse or production facility has a lifespan, which poor maintenance can reduce.
 AI can shorten, if not eliminate, the space between when a machine begins to fail and when a human starts to notice an issue.
 Critical data, such as temperature or speed of operation, can be analysed in real-time using machine learning.

 The model can identify patterns and predict when a machine needs maintenance.
 For example, when X begins to happen, then this machine needs attention.
 Predictive analysis using AI can alert your analysts when maintenance is required.

 Predictive maintenance then becomes preventative maintenance instead of having to recover and restart from failure.

 - Reduce manufacturing errors

-AI can enable the most efficient production plans for supply chain optimization, which is especially useful when confronted with unexpected delays or shortages.
+AI can enable the most efficient production plans for supply chain optimisation, which is especially useful when confronted with unexpected delays or shortages.
 It’s much easier to adapt to the unexpected when AI supports your business.
-Simply add new constraints, and the technology produces a new optimized plan for that situation.
+Simply add new constraints, and the technology produces a new optimised plan for that situation.

 - Streamline product delivery processes